 LPAs certified by ODOT in the formal selection process may conduct formal procurements without any state or federal dollar limitation.
 Solicitations must be publicly advertised and awarded using the applicable formal selection process for procurements above the following thresholds (including any potential contract amendments):

-A&E and design related services exceeding $250,000 or any lower threshold in applicable rules adopted by the LPA.
+A&E and design related services exceeding $250,000, unless the LPA has adopted rules with a lower threshold.

-Non-A&E planning services exceeding $150,000 or any lower threshold in applicable rules adopted by the LPA.
+Non-A&E planning services exceeding $250,000, unless the LPA has adopted rules with a lower threshold.

-LPAs should be aware of any local procurement requirements and dollar limitations that may be more restrictive.
+LPAs should be aware of any local procurement requirements and dollar limitations that may be more restrictive, as the more restrictive limitations will apply.

 For both A&E and design related services and non-A&E planning services, the formal selection process requires the LPA to solicit and evaluate proposals in a manner that provides full and open competition that assures qualified in- and out-of- state consultants are given a fair opportunity to be considered for award.
 This process requires the LPA to use a minimum of three evaluators to review and score all responsive proposals.